gulpjs/gulp/docs/recipes/browserify-uglify-sourcemap.md

 tool but requires being wrapped before working well with gulp.
 Below is a simple recipe for using Browserify with full sourcemaps that resolve to the original individual files.

 See also: the [Combining Streams to Handle Errors](https://github.com/gulpjs/gulp/blob/master/docs/recipes/combining-streams-to-handle-errors.md) recipe for handling errors with browserify or uglify in your stream.

+A simple `gulpfile.js` file for Browserify + Uglify2 with sourcemaps:

 ``` javascript
 'use strict';